TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-reccomendations-common.md

 # Azure Security Center Data and Storage Recommendation Common Solutions

 Azure Security Center analyzes the security state of your Azure resources.
-When Azure Security Center identifies potential security vulnerabilities, it creates recommendations that guide you through the process of configuring the needed controls.
+When Azure Security Center identifies potential security vulnerabilities, it creates recommendations that guide you through the process of configuring the necessary controls.
 Azure Security Center monitors the following resources: virtual machines (VMs), networking, SQL and data, and applications.
-You can [disable recommendations from Azure policy](https://docs.microsoft.com/en-us/azure/security-center/security-center-faq#how-do-i-disable-data-collection).
+You can [disable recommendations by using Azure policy](https://docs.microsoft.com/en-us/azure/security-center/security-center-faq#how-do-i-disable-data-collection).

 ## **Top issues**

 **A given recommendation disappears from Security Center**

-The given recommendation will disappear if one of the following conditions is true:
+The given recommendation will be removed if one of the following conditions is true:

 - All the resources under this recommendation become healthy.
-- The recommendation is disable from the Azure policy.
+- The recommendation is disabled through the Azure policy.

 **How often do the recommendations get refreshed?**

 The recommendations are refreshed every 12 hours.

-**Can I turn off the email alerts via email or customize the recipient list?**
+**Can I turn off the email alerts through email or customize the recipient list?**

-No. These are currently not supported.
-Alert emails are sent to the subscription admin, there is no way to customize it.
-However this feature is coming soon.
+No. These actions are currently not supported.
+Email alerts are sent to the subscription admin, and there is no way to customize them.
+However, this feature is scheduled to be added soon.

-**I received the alerts, but how do I investigate it?**
+**I received an alerts.
+How do I investigate it?**

-There is a lot of information that can be used for investigation in the alert email.
-We recommend you to use [diagnostics logs](https://docs.microsoft.com/en-us/azure/storage/common/storage-monitor-storage-account#configure-logging) for better investigation capabilities.
+Although there is a lot of available information that you can use to investigate the email alert, we recommend that you use [diagnostics logs](https://docs.microsoft.com/en-us/azure/storage/common/storage-monitor-storage-account#configure-logging) for better investigation capabilities.

 **Limitations**

 - Advanced Threat Protection for Azure Storage is currently available only for the Blob storage
 - Advanced Threat Protection for Azure Storage is not available in sovereign clouds.
-- Advanced Threat Protection for Azure Storage is not available in France regions.
+- Advanced Threat Protection for Azure Storage is not available in French regions.

 ## **Recommended Documents**